 by Elisa A. Hurley, PhD, Executive Director, and Avery Avrakotos, Education and Policy Manager

-In the coming weeks, PRIM&R’s Public Policy Committee will consider this issue and others as we prepare comments in response to the draft for submission to OHRP.
-As we begin this process, we encourage and welcome you to share your thoughts on the draft guidance in the comments.
-We look forward to sharing our comments here once they are finalized.
+NIH is accepting comments on the draft policy through January 29, 2015.
+In the coming weeks, PRIM&R’s Public Policy Committee will prepare comments in response to the draft for submission to NIH and we look forward to sharing them here once finalized.

 In the meantime, we encourage and welcome you to share your thoughts on the draft policy in the comments.
 Is there adequate evidence to support NIH’s move toward mandating the use of single IRBs for all multi-site research funded by the agency?
 What are the implications of the policy for subject protections?
 What implementation challenges does the draft policy present?